 join which performs join operations on text files.

 Performing an inner join is as simple as running

 Producing an outer join can be a bit more verbose.
 The following command is an example of an outer join.

 join -t $'\t' -o 0,1.2,2.2 -a 1 -a 2 file1.txt file2.txt

 Let’s break that down a bit.

-- -o 0,1.2,2.2 specifies the fields to output.
-In this example, we want the joined field 0, then the second field form file 1, then the second field from file 2.
+-o 0,1.2,2.2specifies the fields to output.
+In this example, we want the joined field 0, then the second field fromm file 1, then the second field from file 2.